dasuxullebt/cmdonbell/README.md

 cmdonbell
 =========

+**NOTICE: This program does not work properly yet.
+As I am not yet sufficiently familiar with terminal programming.**

-A wrapper to execute shell commands on terminal bell.
+I plan to write a wrapper to execute shell commands when terminal bell characters are received.